Jim Eason

-Jim Eason is a conservative talk radio personality who hosted broadcasts from 1966 to 2000 in the San Francisco Bay Area.
+Jim Eason was a conservative talk radio personality who hosted broadcasts from 1966 to 2000 in the San Francisco Bay Area.
 He always ended his talk shows with the catchphrase "Do what you can, but behave yourself".
 His early 1970s theme was "Hold On, I'm Coming" by Sam & Dave.
 He later changed his opening theme to the Dave Brubeck/Paul Desmond jazz classic "Take Five".

 Biography

-James H. Eason, Jr. was born December 26, 1935, in Burlington, North Carolina, and attended schools in Graham, and Glade Valley, as well as one year at Edwards Military Academy.
+James H. Eason, Jr., was born December 26, 1935, in Burlington, North Carolina, and attended schools in Graham, and Glade Valley, as well as one year at Edwards Military Academy.
 He studied at Piedmont Bible College in Winston-Salem for a year before joining the United States Air Force in 1954.
 In the USAF weather service, Eason was stationed in Illinois, then at Sidi Slimane and Nouasseur Air Base from 1955 to 1956.
-Following Morocco, he was based in San Antonio Texas, then Sondrestrom Fjord Greenland 1960-1961 and Merced CA from 1961 to 1963.
-After an honorable discharge from the USAF, Eason enrolled in the Radio Tv Broadcast Department at San Francisco State University from 1962 to 1964.
+Following Morocco, he was based in San Antonio, Texas, then Sondrestrom Fjord Greenland 1960-1961 and Merced, California, from 1961 to 1963.
+After an honorable discharge from the USAF, Eason enrolled in the Radio TV Broadcast Department at San Francisco State University from 1962 to 1964.

 He has been married twice.
-He and his first wife Gay Sibley (1959-1963) have one son, Adam Lowe.
-Jim and his 2nd wife, Barbara (1964–present) have 2 children, their daughter Lauren and son James III.
+He and his first wife, Gay Sibley (1959–1963), have one son, Adam Lowe.
+Jim and his second wife, Barbara (1964–present), have two children, their daughter Lauren and son James III.